WordPress/Learn/.github/ISSUE_TEMPLATE/z_feedback.md

 ## Type of feedback
 <!--
+Please type the corresponding command that represents your feedback.
+It will be a slash (/) plus a word (dev, content, handbook) with no space in between.
+(Like /example)
-Below this comment, please type one of these three: /dev /content /handbook Is your feedback reporting a bug or feature request for the Learn WordPress website?
-Type: /dev Is your feedback about the content on Learn WordPress, such as out-dated information?
-Type: /content Is your feedback about the Training Team's documentation?
-Type: /handbook -->
+Is your feedback reporting a bug or feature request for the Learn WordPress website?
+Type: / dev (with no space) Is your feedback about the content on Learn WordPress, such as out-dated information?
+Type: / content (with no space) Is your feedback about the Training Team's documentation?
+Type: / handbook (with no space) -->

 ## Description